(carbidopa and levodopa) Capsules

 Avoid sudden discontinuation or rapid dose reduction of RYTARY.
 The daily dose of RYTARY should be tapered at the time of treatment discontinuation [see WARNINGS AND PRECAUTIONS].

 Do not chew, divide or crush RYTARY capsules.
-For patients who have difficulty swallowing intact capsules, administer RYTARY by carefully opening the capsule, sprinkling the entire contents on a small amount of applesauce (1 to 2 tablespoons), and consuming immediately.
+For patients who have difficulty swallowing intact capsules, administer RYTARY by carefully twisting apart both halves of the capsule.
+Sprinkle the entire contents of both halves of the capsule on a small amount of applesauce (1 to 2 tablespoons) and consume the mixture immediately.
 Do not store the drug/food mixture for future use.

 - 23.75 mg carbidopa and 95 mg levodopa: blue and white capsule imprinted with IPX066 on the capsule cap and 95 on the capsule body